DeBrincat's hat trick carries Blackhawks past Ducks

 DeBrincat responded less than two minutes later with his second goal of the game on a feed from Ryan Hartman.
 He capped the hat trick with 5:46 remaining in the second period as fans littered the ice with winter hats that were a promotional giveaway.

+Asked whether he had a chip on his shoulder because he was passed over 38 times in the 2016 NHL draft, DeBrincat said no.

+“I think I was just relieved to go to such a great organization,” he said.
+“I didn’t really care where I went, I just wanted to go to a good team and hopefully I could contribute down the road.”

-Wagner netted his first goal on even strength in the second period.
+Wagner netted his first goal in the second period.
 He added a power-play goal in the third period when he punched in a rebound from the front of the crease.

 Schmaltz finished the scoring on a perfect feed from Patrick Kane with 14:12 remaining in the third period.

+“All four lines contributed,” Schmaltz said.
+“It’s fun when we’re playing like that, when everyone is having fun and making plays and holding onto the puck.
+We’ve got a great group when we play like that.”

 NOTES: Blackhawks RW Patrick Kane notched three assists to increase his point streak to seven games.
 He has four goals and seven assists during the streak. ...
 Ducks C Rickard Rakell missed his second consecutive game because of an upper-body injury.
 Rakell leads the squad with 18 points (eight goals, 10 assists) in 23 games. ...
-Blackhawks C Tanner Kero, D Michal Kempny and D Jordan Oesterle were healthy scratches. ...
+Blackhawks C Tanner Kero and D Jordan Oesterle were healthy scratches, while D Michal Kempny sat out due to an illness. ...
 Ducks C Kalle Kossila played in his second straight game since being promoted from the AHL’s San Diego Gulls. ...
 Blackhawks D Duncan Keith notched an assist for the third consecutive game.